williamhullender/configure-ad/README.md

 Now you can see all the users being created.

-If you go into Active Directory Users and Computers, and click on _EMPLOYEES, you can see all the users being created.
+If you go into Active Directory Users and Computers and click on _EMPLOYEES, you can see all the users being created.

-When looking at the scrtipt we can see thta the password for all these new users is "Password1".
+When looking at the script we can see that the password for all these new users is "Password1".

-Now we can try to log in as a random user, pick a random user's username.
+Now we can try to log in as a random user, and pick a random user's username.

 </p>
 <br />